 Here’s why we believe the UK health market needs a specialist cloud provider, rather than US-based generalists, such as was demanded for the public sector market.

 - Shared characteristics: Buyers in this market also behave differently and have different needs, but due to the UK’s public health provision via the NHS, they have more in common with central government than any other market.
 There are again specialist requirements that are not catered for by the generalists.
 And it is a large market segment.

 - Experience is key: With a number of existing public sector clients across heath and care as well as research and life sciences, we understand the needs, challenges and demands of healthcare organisations, something that isn’t necessarily true of a generalist.

-- Data Gravity: One of UKCloud’s largest clients is Genomics England, which holds petabytes of data on millions of genomics records.
+- Data Gravity: One of UKCloud’s largest clients is Genomics England and its 100,000 Genomes Project, which holds petabytes of data on millions of genomics records.
 It not only performs analytics on this key data set itself, it also allows associated research organisations to perform anonymised analytics on its data to help accelerate their research.
 As this kind of collaboration increases between research and life sciences organisations, along with heath and care organisations like the NHS and BUPA, and also the pharmaceutical sector, access to shared key data sets and data gravity will become a major issue.
 The size of these data sets makes them hard to move and difficult to access remotely.